frbar/azure-func-fd-cf/README.md

 # Purpose

-This repository contains a Terraform template to setup 2 indentical Azure Functions, in 2 different regions, and Azure Front Door as load balancer in front, and a domain name in Cloudflare.
+This repository contains a Terraform template to setup 2 identical Azure Functions, in 2 different regions, an Azure Front Door as load balancer in front, and a domain name in Cloudflare.

 # PowerShell script (Windows) to deploy the infrastructure, build and deploy the functions